komap54/react-helpers/README.md

 ### - \<Switch>

-Conditional rendering, but for several conditions.
+Conditional render, but for several conditions.
 Simple implementation of javascript switch

 ```js
 import * as React from 'react';